microsoft/e8c22/ingestion/README.md

 - Ensure you have created a blob container in your Azure Storage account.
 - Set the required environment variables (`BLOB_ACCOUNT_URL`, `BLOB_STORAGE_CONTAINER_NAME`, and optionally `BLOB_STORAGE_CONNECTION_STRING`).
 - The application will automatically upload extracted article text to this container.
+- **Assign the Storage Blob Data Contributor role to your service principal** for access.

 ---